fish-shell/fish-shell/doc_src/cmds/type.rst

 The **-q**, **-p**, **-t** and **-P** flags (and their long flag aliases) are mutually exclusive.
 Only one can be specified at a time.

+``type`` returns 0 if at least one entry was found, 1 otherwise, and 2 for invalid options or option combinations.

 Example
 -------